Documents Required for Export In Pakistan

 iii) Letter of Credit (L/C).

-iv) Certificate of Origin which is issued by Chamber of Commerce.
+iv) Certificate of Origin which is issued by the Chamber of Commerce.

 v) National Tax Number Certificate.